sdathey/Azure-SOC/README.md

 | SecurityAlert            | 0
 | SecurityIncident         | 330
 | AzureNetworkAnalytics_CL | 1478

+The number of alerts were staggering!!!
+Over 150000 alerts were created in 24 hours.
+I believe the naming (Rayda Estate) made attackers thought it was a real domain.

+## Tools And Technologies Used To Harden The environments
+- Microsoft Cloud security Benchmark
+-  Microsoft Defender For Cloud
+- NIST SP 800-53 R4
+- Azure CIS 1.4.0
+- PCI DSS 4
+- Network Security Group (NSG)
+- Virtual Network (VNet)
+- Private Endpoint (PE)
+- Firewalls
+- ACLs

 ## Attack Maps Before Hardening And Implementing Security Controls